Sunday, June 28, 2015

 Root Beer Review process

-I have purchased 49 different root beers for the first round then found 45 more to end at 94 bottles of root beer in the closet!
+For the first round, I purchased 49 different root beers and then found 45 more, for 94 bottles of root beer in the closet!
 Before I end, I hope to have over 100 reviews.

 But first, I will describe the critique criteria used.
-This will provide the understanding of how I formulated my opinion.
-Recall, my reviews are my opinion and I am sure, many will not agree.
+This will provide an understanding of how I formulated my opinion.
+Recall that my reviews are my opinion, and I am sure many will not agree.

 I will rate each root beer using four variables: